0cjs/sedoc/app/Storage/rclone.md

 ### File Transfer

+rclone does _NOT_ use rsync trailing-`/` semantics: copying from or to `foo/` is the same as copying from or to `foo`.
+(I.e., rclone works as if you have always specified the trailing slash on dirs.)

-    copy            Copy files from source to dest, skipping identical files. copyto          Copy files from source to dest, skipping identical files. copyurl         Copy url content to dest.
+    copy            Copy files from source to dest, skipping identical files. copyto          Copy and rename a single file; dirs work like `copy` copyurl         Copy url content to dest.
+    sync            Copy files from source to dest, skipping identical files and deleting destination files not present on the source.

 - [`bisync`] is in beta.
 It maintains previously known path listings for both sides, checks for changes between the two (Newer/Older/New/Deleted)